eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Familiarity with Python, React, GraphQL, and MySQL or similar relational databases
 + Familiarity with Python, React, GraphQL and online storage systems such as MySQL or MyRocks
 + Data visualization with ggplot and matplotlib.
++ Experience with Analytics tools is appreciated  (***Segment, Amplitude***)
+	- Segment
+		* single hub to collect, translate, and send (customer) data with the flip of a switch
+	- Amplitude
+		* event tracking and segmentation platform
+		* pinpoint most valuable behavioral patterns within hours
 + skill set:
 	- solid-hands-on skills in sourcing, cleaning, manipulating, analyzing, visualizing, and modeling real data.
 	- Break down complex problems into manageable steps that have an immediate impact on critical, real-world projects, without losing sight of long-terms roadmaps.